docsavage3/savage_golf_betting_tracker/README.md

 - **Combined totals** - See overall financial standings across all games
 - **Real-time tracking** - See who owes what as the game progresses
 - **Hole-by-hole organization** - Track game actions by hole
+- **Bidirectional hole navigation** - Move forward and backward between holes
+- **Page-based navigation** - Dedicated pages for each game type and combined totals
 - **Financial summary** - Always know the current standings
 - **Responsive notifications** - Get feedback on game actions